build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ## Troubleshooting

-1. Certificate validation failed is presented in the WorkSpaces client:
+1. Certificate validation failed error in the WorkSpaces client:
 ![Image showing the WorkSpaces client returning a "Unable to sign in" "Certification validation failed" error](./images/43-WorkSpaces-client-returning-Unable-to-sign-in.png)
     Certificate validation failed indicates a failure before or during the mutual TLS authentication phase that occurs with the AD Connector.
-This can be caused for various reasons including the following:
+This can be caused due to various reasons including the following:
     * The AD Connector’s service account does not have the correct Kerberos Constrained Delegation Settings.
 Ensure the service account is delegated access to the LDAP service on each DC that it can authenticate with, refer to _this_.
     * The Kerberos supported encryption types for your service account and domain controllers do not match.
-If using self-managed AD, take packet captures on each DC when reproducing the issue and analyze the Kerberos and LDAP traffic from the AD Connector IPs for any errors.
+If you are using self-managed AD, collect the packet captures on each DC when reproducing the issue and analyze the Kerberos and LDAP traffic from the AD Connector IPs for any errors.
     * OCSP validation is failing.
 Refer to the previous Section 5 Step 4 to test OCSP validation.
     * The AD Connector registered certificates for smart card authentication are not correct.
     * The local computer using the WorkSpaces client does not have the certificates in the certificate chain installed in the local store.
     * The smart card is failing to redirect the certificate into the user’s personal store.
     * A proxy or local networking configuration is interfering with the authentication process.

-2. Unknown Error Occurred is presented in the WorkSpaces client:
+2. WorkSpaces client returns an error - Unknown Error Occurred:
 ![Image showing the WorkSpaces client returning a "Unknown Error Occurred" error](./images/40-WorkSpaces-client-returning-Unknown-Error-Occurred.png)
 This indicates that the mutual TLS authentication with AD Connector was successful, but an issue prevented the client from starting smart card authentication.
 This can be caused by the following:
     * The WSP GPO template to enable smart card redirection is not configured or is set to deny.